zowe/docs-site/docs/user-guide/configure-certificates.md

 ## Extended key usage

 When a TLS certificate is used for encryption across a socket connection two enpoints are used: One endpoint for the client, and another endpoint for the server.
 This usage is restricted with the `Extended Key Usage` (EKU) attribute.
-Zowe can work with certificates that have no EKU.
-However if an EKU is specified, it must have both server and client usage.
+Zowe is using the same certificate for server and client authentication and so it is required that this certificate is valid for both.
+Certificate extension Extended Key Usage (EKU) is not required, however, if an EKU is specified, it must have both server and client usage.
+Otherwise, a connection will be refused.

 **Note:**
  A problem can occur when z/OS certificates are configured to explicitly act only as a server for northbound certificates with a `TLS Web Server Authentication (1.3.6.1.5.5.7.3.1)` OID.
 As Zowe's micro services authenticate to the API Catalog on USS using TLS, the certificate needs to be valid as a southbound client certificate.
 To maintain server northbound functionality as well as validation as a southbound certificate, ensure that the certificate contains the `TLS Web Client Authentication (1.3.6.1.5.5.7.3.2)` value in the Extended Key Usage section.